 The Purpose of Intermittent Catheterization

 - It’s Fairly Simple: While it may seem a little intimidating at first, self-cathing can become a relatively quick and simple procedure after a little bit of practice.
-Many people are able to catheterize themselves or do so with the help of a caregiver.
+Many people are able to self-catheterize themselves.
+Others may be able to use intermittent catheters with the help of a trusted family member or caregiver.

 - It’s Safe to Use: Compared to indwelling Foley catheters, intermittent catheters have been found to cause fewer infections.
 Since Foley catheters stay in the body for longer periods of time, urinary tract infections can become a constant problem for some.
 By using an intermittent catheter, the chance of experiencing these side effects is greatly reduced.

 - Inexpensive: Some healthcare and medical products can be relatively expensive out of pocket.
 Depending on your insurance provider, they may or may not cover certain items.
 Intermittent straight catheters are often the best option for those who are uninsured or underinsured because they are rather inexpensive.

 - Promotes Independence: Because intermittent catheters allow you to gain control of your bladder and care for yourself, they help promote independence and, more importantly, allow you a better quality of life.